-- Find out about the general export requirements for quinoa by consulting the Export Helpdesk; fill in the product code for quinoa (10085000), the country of origin and the destination of the quinoa to find the required information.
+- Find out about the general export requirements for quinoa by consulting the EU Trade Helpdesk: fill in the product code for quinoa (10085000), the country of origin and the destination of the quinoa to find the information required.

 Organic certification is often demanded for food products associated with health benefits.
 The European market for quinoa has been entirely developed by organic trading companies.
 You need to use organic production methods as laid down in EU legislation in order to market organic quinoa in the EU.

-- Read about Organic certification in the study of Buyer requirements for grains and pulses in Europe.
+- Read about organic certification in the study on buyer requirements for grains and pulses in Europe.

 Social compliance and sustainability

-A new, popular “superfood” from developing countries typically attracts a great deal of attention.
+A popular “superfood” from developing countries typically attracts a great deal of attention.
 Its commercialisation may lay it open to extremes of both hype and savage criticism.
 The quinoa trade, particularly in Bolivia, has been the subject of much publicity concerning its alleged role in soil depletion and food security.
-Such media debate (whether or not it is justified) will increase the importance of transparent compliance with social and environmental requirements (see the relevant scenarios for quinoa).
+Such media debate (whether or not it is justified) will increase the importance of transparent compliance with social and environmental requirements.

-- Read about the different social programmes and initiatives in the study of Buyer requirements for grains and pulses in Europe.
+- Read about the different social programmes and initiatives in the study on buyer requirements for grains and pulses in Europe.

 If you are planning to export quinoa to Europe, you will have to meet the right quality standards.

-The Codex Alimentarius Commission (CAC) has approved the establishment of a working group, involving Bolivia and the USA, which has since proposed an international standard for quinoa.
-The European Commission has recently published its comments on the proposed draft standard for quinoa in the FAO Circular Letter 2017 (CL 2017/01-CPL).
-As long as this standard has not been implemented, you would do best to follow the required specifications of your buyer.
+The Codex Alimentarius Commission (CAC) has approved to establish a work group involving Bolivia and the USA that proposed an international standard for quinoa.
+The European Commission has proposed a draft standard for quinoa, which is currently under revision.
+The latest update dates from April 2018.
+As long as this standard has not been implemented, you can best follow the required specifications of your buyer.

 European buyers will expect the following quality standards for quinoa:

-- white/yellowish-white colour (or red, black, depending on variety);
+- Colour: white / yellowish white (or red, black, depending on variety)